amleshkashyap/pintos/src/threads/README.md

     - Counting threads -
       - increase when new thread is added to ready list, or woken up from sleep
       - reduce when a thread is blocked, made to sleep or when completed
-      - never count second thread
+      - never count second thread (ie, idle thread)

   * Priority Donation
     - While Acquiring Lock -> check the priority of holder -> if lower, increase its priority -> if it has donated to threads, increase the